AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

 .. index:: gnatcheck tool

 *Check*
-  This package specifies the options used when calling the checking tool *gnatcheck* via the *gnat* driver.
-Its attribute ``Default_Switches`` has the same semantics as for the package ``Builder``.
+  This package specifies the options used when calling the coding standard verification tool *gnatcheck*.
+Its attributes ``Default_Switches`` and ``Switches`` have the same semantics as for the package ``Builder``.
 The first string should always be :option:`-rules` to specify that all the other options belong to the ``-rules`` section of the parameters to *gnatcheck*.